ivanmayes/guild-maker/README.md

 Omnigraffle wireframes for the app and cms are in the design folder.

+## Development

+@todo add notes about leveraging foreman, bunyan, watchers/gulp, default db name, .env settings we may want to configure

 ## Schema

 We use MongoDB as our primary data store.
 All models have the auto-assigned MongoDB _id as their primary key.